 Venture a little further north west and catch a concert at the landmark Music Hall, home of the Cincinnati Symphony, Cincinnati Pops and the Cincinnati Opera.

-For a more energetic outing, hike or bike to the Bicentennial Commons, stroll along the beautiful Ohio River to the Theodore Barry Friendship Park or walk a short distance from your front door to see the Reds or Bengals play.
+For a more energetic outing, hike or bike to the Bicentennial Commons, stroll along the beautiful Ohio River to the Theodore Berry Friendship Park or walk a short distance from your front door to see the Reds or Bengals play.